Sinkingstarship/KyleSimpleApp/README.md

 **Pixel Adventure**:  This was our first experience using Sprite Kit.
 We learned about nodes and implemented basic movements and attacks in our little game.

 **Secrets**:  In this Objective C app, we worked with Parse and implemented push notifications, as well as worked through the process of getting a certificate for this feature.

+**CoreNotes**: This is an app that introduces Core Data and shows a few simple ways in which it can be used.